fredemmott/cpp-remapper/README.md

 There are two ways to do more: defining an action, or using a lambda/function.

+Additionally, there are two helpers for combining/splitting controls:

+- `all(output1, output2[, ...])`: create a new output that copies its' input to all of the provided outputs.
+- `any(button1, button2[, ...])`: create a virtual button that is pressed when any of the specified buttons are pressed, and released when all are released.
+If multiple buttons are pressed, it will only emit 1 pressed event.
+This can be useful if a hat is exposed as multiple buttons, and you want to treat it as a single button.

 ## AxisCurve

 This applies an S-shaped curve to an axis.